The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Introduction

 Because of these issues with the so-called ``standard'' fireball paradigm, another class of fireball models has emerged, which we call for simplicity photospheric models \citep[for example][]{2004ApJ...614..827R, 2005ApJ...635..476P, 2010MNRAS.407.1033B, 2011ApJ...738...77V, 2013ApJ...765..103L}.
 In this class of models the spectrum of a GRB is explained as reprocessed quasi-thermal radiation coming from the photosphere, i.e. the surface where radiation and matter decouple, typically after the acceleration of the fireball has ended for thermal acceleration, or possibly during the acceleration phase for magnetic acceleration (which is slower than thermal acceleration).
 A thermal or quasi-thermal initial spectrum is reprocessed within the jet to produce the non-thermal spectrum commonly observed in GRBs.
 The differences between the various photospheric models lie in the mechanisms responsible for the reprocessing of the thermal spectrum, which in turn requires different ingredients: strongly-magnetized or non-magnetized jets, baryon-dominated or baryon-poor, or other factors.

 Here we present the analysis of the prompt emission of GRB~100724B and GRB~160509A, both detected by the \textit{Fermi Gamma-ray Space Telescope} instruments.
 These two GRBs are very bright at low energy, but they do not show any emission above 1 GeV during the prompt phase, which sets them apart from bursts of comparable low-energy fluence such as GRB~080916C, GRB~090902B and GRB~090926 \citep{LATGRBcat}.
 Moreover, the high-energy emission above 1 GeV, widely thought to originate from a different mechanism than the prompt emission (for example, external shock), picks up after the prompt phase is finished.
 This gives us the rare possibility of studying the prompt emission without any contamination from the high-energy component.
-Both GRBs show a very evident spectral cutoff in the $10-200$ MeV energy range, which allows for a direct measurement of the bulk Lorentz factor of the jet.
-While other cases of sub-GeV cutoffs have been reported \citep{LATGRBcat, 2015ApJ...806..194T}, we report for the first time the detection of a cutoff in GRB~160509A.
+Both GRBs show a very evident spectral cutoff in the $10-200$ MeV energy range with respect to the extrapolation of the low-energy component. \textbf{We interpret it} as pair production opacity, which allows for a measurement of the bulk Lorentz factor of the jet.
+While other cases of sub-GeV cutoffs have been reported \citep{LATGRBcat, 2015ApJ...806..194T}, GRB~100724B and GRB~160509A are by far the two brightest ones, and allow for an in-depth analysis impossible in the other cases.
 We also perform a detailed time-resolved analysis and measure the time evolution of the bulk Lorentz factor in both GRBs.
 Our detailed analysis allows us also to verify the viability of specific physical models.
-We choose to consider one model related to the``standard'' fireball picture and one photospheric model.
+We choose to consider one model related to the ``standard'' fireball picture and one photospheric model.
 In particular, among many possibilities, we choose the semi-phenomenological internal-shock model of \citet{2008ApJ...677...92G} featuring a detailed modeling of the pair production opacity, and the photospheric model of \citet{GT14}.
 These models provide a natural explanation for the spectral cutoff, and we have readily available numerical codes which provide the spectra foreseen by the two scenarios as a function of physical parameters (see section \ref{sec:physical_modeling} for more details).